DonatoReis/Secbuild/README.md

   </p>
 </div>

-## Complete shell script tool for Bug bounty or Pentest !
-It will save 90% of your time when setting up your machine to work.
+## An automation tool to install the most popular tools for bug bounty or pentesting!
+This will save you 90% of your time when setting up your machine to work.
 It already configures all the tools for you to work, you won't need to configure it manually.

 > Status: Developing ⚠️